87 Suzuki SamuraiUnder the hoodFully carpetted bedUnder the carpetThe driver's seatUnder the driver's seat

 OwnerStorm Connors

-LocationBarkhamsted, Connecticut US map
+LocationBarkhamsted, Connecticut United States map

 Web/EmailWebPage email image